bsido/tengo/docs/stdlib-os.md

 - `clearenv()`: deletes all environment variables.
 - `environ() => [string]`: returns a copy of strings representing the environment.
-- `exit(code int)`: causes the current program to exit with the given status code.
 - `expand_env(s string) => string`: replaces ${var} or $var in the string according to the values of the current environment variables.
 - `getegid() => int`: returns the numeric effective group id of the caller.